 Despite being barely 24 years old, Stribling was a veteran of over 200 fights, and had won 73 of his last 75 fights, most by KO.
 Tunney was tested in this bout, being rocked a couple of times, but his patience and methodical approach eventually wore down his worthy challenger.
 Gene was still fully in his prime and was able to take the best of Stribling’s offerings, and fire back with authority.
 In the 11th round, Tunney battered Stribling relentlessly and dropped his beaten and exhausted foe to the canvas.
 Stribling could not beat the count and was dealt a knockout at the hands of a sharp and vicious Tunney.
 Result: Tunney KO11.

-Tommy was coming off of his 15-round drubbing of future Heavyweight Champion Jim Braddock and also had beaten an all-time pound for pound great in Mickey Walker.
+Tommy was coming off his 15-round drubbing of future Heavyweight Champion Jim Braddock and had beaten an all-time pound for pound great in Mickey Walker.
 Tunney fought a young and inexperienced Loughran back in 1922, when the Philadelphian was only 12 fights into his career.
 Even still, Loughran gave a good account of himself, showing his future greatness, but Tunney won the “Newspaper Decision”.
 In this chess match of a fight, neither man did tremendous damage, as they couldn’t land flush often enough to seriously hurt each other.
 Realizing he was in there with someone who was at least his peer as a pure boxer, Tunney decided to work more on using his right hand to counter Loughran’s jab and also to limit its effectiveness by going hard to the body with his right hand.
 Although there are no knockdowns, the champion lands the harder blows and wins a close decision.
 Result: Tunney W15

 Prior to this match, Sharkey was competing at the highest level in the sport, defeating Tommy Loughran and Young Stribling to secure a title shot versus Tunney.
 The crafty Sharkey was in excellent form on this night, and it was a battle of jabs and counter punching, with Tunney coming out ahead on points due to cutting up Sharkey’s face and landing a higher volume of punches.
 Result: Tunney W15.